david-andrew/EasyREPL/README.md

     print(line)
 ```

-which will create a simple echoing REPL interface that repeats any line you type into it (Ctrl-D to exit).
+which will create a simple echoing REPL interface that repeats any line you type into it.

 ```bash
 >>> hello